 I was talking to some friends who are Australian friends about the trending working practices.
 And I think that people are working way more than the, you know, accepted 40 hour week, in general, even in a full time job.
 A lot of people tend to take work home.
 There’s this pressure constantly, and this kind of impact on singing teachers just as much.
 And even more so because you’re still in that freelancer kind of mode of like if I don’t work, I might not, you know, get the money paid.
 Yeah.
 It is an additional pressure that you have as a singing teacher.

 Line Hilton 44:44

 So is there anything else that you wanted to bring up?
-I mean, we we’ve talked, obviously a little bit about the classroom teaching and some of the differences.
+I mean, we’ve talked, obviously a little bit about the classroom teaching and some of the differences.
 Things that having some kind of training in classroom management is a benefit.
-And also that you can still apply that idea of student led learning in your classroom.
+And also that you can still apply that idea of student-led learning in your classroom.